wework/wework.github.io/_posts/2015-12-14-simply-secure-rails-api.markdown

 end
 ```

 Since our apps know what keys are valid and know precisely how they are encrypted.
 Its fairly simple to add this extra little layer which would make brute forcing via many uuids *practically* impossible.

 ## Cautions and Caveats:

 As with any security implementation, there are ways to make this more robust and (probably) more than a few different through it.
 You should always take your time and implement the system that is best for your needs and take into account what you're securing,
-highly classified documents vs payment information vs access to profile information and make your decision appropriately.
+highly classified documents vs payment information vs access to profile information and make your decision/implementation appropriately.

-I hope you found this enlightening and many happy lock downs.

 ---